Skip to content

 2. Forced convection laboratory ovens

-These more efficient models generally range from €1,200 to €4,000, depending on the temperature range, control precision, and insulation quality.
-Refurbished models offer savings of 30 to 60% compared to new models.
+These higher-performance models generally range from €1,200 to €4,000, depending on the temperature range, the precision of the temperature control, and the quality of the insulation.
+Refurbished models offer savings of 30% to 60% compared to new ones.

 3. Vacuum or specific ovens

-For these highly specialized models, the laboratory oven price can exceed €5,000, or even reach €10,000 for certain industrial models.
-This equipment is rarely available refurbished, except through specialized suppliers.
+For these highly specialized models, the price of a laboratory oven can exceed €5,000, and even reach €10,000 for certain industrial sizes.
+These units are rarely available refurbished, except through specialized suppliers.

-In any case, it is essential to compare warranties, the manufacturer's reputation, and the actual condition of the equipment if you opt for second-hand equipment.
+In all cases, it is essential to compare warranties, the manufacturer's reputation, and the actual condition of the equipment if you opt for second-hand equipment.

 To avoid making a mistake in your investment, here are the criteria to examine closely:

-• Useful volume: 20 to 150 liters for standard needs, more for mass or industrial use.
+• Usable volume: 20 to 150 liters for typical needs, more for series or industrial use.

-• Temperature range: Check maximum temperature and stability (accuracy).
+• Temperature range: check the maximum temperature and stability (accuracy).

-• Convection type: natural, forced, or vacuum depending on the intended use.
+• Type of convection: natural, forced, or under vacuum depending on the intended use.

 • Homogeneity: for reliable results, especially in scientific applications.